StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 ..
 NOTE::
    This feature is only available to Skribble Enterprise customers.

-As a Skribble Business admin, you can select a uniform document deletion period for all members.
+As a Skribble Business admin, you can select a uniform document deletion period for all employees.
 After this period, their documents will be automatically deleted from Skribble.

 You can select a document deletion period for: